Best Kauai Luxury Hotels

 Grand Hyatt in Poipu

 One of the highlights of the Grand Hyatt is the incredible swimming pool.
 They host by far the best water slide on Kauai.
-The sand bottomed oceanfront saltwater pool is definitely a highlight and is great for a saltwater dip when the surf is high at Shipwrecks beach in the summer months.
-The most wonderful aspect of the Grant Hyatt is the broad range of amenities and services available.
-There is plenty of scope for getting adventurous – with a championship 18-hole golf course, tennis, volleyball, mountain biking, surfing, scuba diving, zip lining or kayaking tours available – or for doing nothing at all just lounging in the tropical gardens or enjoying the stunning pools.
-Relax, refresh and recharge with a visit to the Anara Spa - the largest, most elegant, and the only open-air spa on Kauai, maximizing the ideal climate in Poipu.
+The sand-bottomed oceanfront saltwater pool is a highlight and is great for a saltwater dip when the surf is high at Shipwrecks beach in the summer months.
+The most beautiful aspect of the Grant Hyatt is the broad range of amenities and services available.
+There is plenty of scope for getting adventurous – with a championship 18-hole golf course, tennis, volleyball, mountain biking, surfing, scuba diving, zip-lining or kayaking tours available – or for doing nothing at, all just lounging in the tropical gardens or enjoying the stunning pools.
+Relax, refresh, and recharge with a visit to the Anara Spa - the largest, most elegant, and the only open-air spa on Kauai, maximizing the ideal climate in Poipu.
 In 2014, Conde Naste Traveler named Anara one of the top 5 spas in Hawaii.
-The spa features ancient healing traditions - including massages, facials and body treatments - to bring balance and rejuvenation to the body and spirit.
+The spa features ancient healing traditions - including massages, facials, and body treatments - to bring balance and rejuvenation to the body and spirit.
 Anara Spa boasts a full-service salon, a unique skincare range, a 24-hour StayFit gym as well as yoga and fitness classes.

 Koa Kea Hotel & Resort